efscomplex/web-twitter/README.md

-# New Project
+# Web Twitter

 > ✨ Bootstrapped with Create Snowpack App (CSA).

 ## Available Scripts

+### npm start:app

+Starts a proxy server to avoid policy CORS to access the twitter API and runs the app in the development mode in http://localhost:8080

+The page will reload if you make edits.
+You will also see any lint errors in the console.

 ### npm start

 Runs the app in the development mode.
-Open http://localhost:8080 to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.
+It doesn't works without the proxy server.

 ### npm run build